 If your injury is something that can be treated with simple first aid, you should do so at your site.
 It is only when you seek treatment from a medical professional that you should complete a worker's compensation claim.
 You have 60 days from the date of an injury to file a worker's compensation claim.

 To file a claim, complete the 801 form.
-You complete the worker portion, then send the form in to Human Resources IMMEDIATELY via fax at 503-614-3186 or you can scan a completed, SIGNED copy and email it to Barb Lyon.
+You complete the worker portion, then send the form in to Human Resources IMMEDIATELY via fax at 503-614-3186 or you can scan a completed, SIGNED copy and email it to Kathy Fernandez.
 NWRESD has a small window in which they can legally send it over to SAIF, so the form is needed in HR as soon as possible.

 5. What should I do when I seek medical treatment?